dxps/svelte_playground/svelte-notif-center/README.md

 - Svelte
 - Tailwind CSS

+It started based on [Building a notification center with Svelte stores](https://codechips.me/building-notification-center-with-svelte-stores/) article.

 ## Run

 Use `npm start` to run the app in the development mode (the page reloads itself on changes), accessing it in the browser at [localhost:8080](http://localhost:8080).